jhuopsys/spring2025/index.md

 ## News

+* **Feb 18** — [Assignment 2](assign/assign02.html) is posted.
+We highly
+  recommend aiming to complete it by Friday, March 14th (before the start of Spring break.)
+The "hard" deadline is Monday, March 24th.
 * **Feb 3** — [Assignment 1](assign/assign01.html) is due Wednesday, Feb 19th
   by 11 pm.
 * **Jan 27** — [Assignment 0](assign/assign00.html) has been updated with